 - 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code.

-Page No.

-Book No.

-Series of 2

-5. I shall inform the corporate secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.
+I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code. - 5.
+I shall inform the corporate secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.

+2 3 MAY 2016 PASIGNIT

-Done, this 2 8 MAY day of at, ^ASKG CIT
+Done, this day of at,

 Affiant

-atat SWORN to before me this 2 8 MAY day of affiant personally appeared is/her Tax Identification Number 115-883-241.
+SUBSCRIBED AND SWORN to before me this MAY 2016 day of at affiant personally appeared before me and exhibited to me his/her Tax Identification Number 157-467-745.

-Doc.
-No. NOTARY PUBLIC UNTIL DEC.
-31, 2016

-41ST, FLR.
-JOY NOSTALG CENTER

-NO,17 ADB AVE, ORTIGAS PASIG CITY

-PTR # 6916996 / JAN.
-08 2015 / O.C.
-IBP NO. LRN-07038 / 06-21-07 / RIZAL

-MCLE NO. 111-0021622-3-08-12

-ROLL NO. 51224

-REPUBLIC OF THE PHILIPPINES) METRO MANILA) S.S.
+Page No. M Book No. M Series of ROMNEL B. BALIGOD NOTARY PUBLIC UNTIL DEC,31,2016 41 ST. FLR.
+JOY NOSTALG CENTER NO.17 ADB AVE.ORTIGAS PASIG CITY PTR# 7186667 /01/05/16/ O.C IBP NO. LRN-07038 / 06-21-07 / RIZAL ROLL NO. 51224 MCLE NO. 111-0u21622-3-08-12